dirweis/SpringClients4Rest/README.md

 The clients fire the requests on the .Net REST example project, see also the [Microsoft Tutorial](https://docs.microsoft.com/de-de/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio).

 :warning: **Don't forget to update the files `client.keystore` and `server.truststore`**.

-Else deactivate the HTTPS connection in the .Net service.
+Else you have to deactivate the HTTPS connection in the .Net service.